abhinavofficial/kafka-learning/kafka-high-level.md

-# kafka-pluralsight
+# kafka High Level
 It is a messaging system, "A high-throughput distributed message system" to be precise.

 To help manage these challenges, there are some solutions
 1. Database Replication and Log Shipping.
-RDBMS to RDBMS only, Database specific, tight coupling (schema), performance challenges (log shipping) and cubersome.
+RDBMS to RDBMS only, Database specific, tight coupling (schema), performance challenges (log shipping) and cumbersome.
-2. ETL - tpyically properiety and costly, lots of custom development, scalability challenged, performance challenges and often require multiple instances.
+2. ETL - typically property and costly, lots of custom development, scalability challenged, performance challenges and often require multiple instances.
 3. Messaging - Traditional systems.
 Limited scalability, requires smaller messages, requires rapid consumption, not fault-tolerant
 4. Custom middleware magic